-Notes: To operate Ki Pro properly, batteries should not have voltage lower than 12 volts and should not have voltage that exceeds 18 volts.

-Ki Pro consumes approximately 30 watts of power so many batteries can power Ki Pro for several hours at a time.

-In the event of sudden power loss, recordings that are in progress will not be written properly to the media.
-Note that there is a "Low Battery" warning prompt that users should take note of and stop recordings in progress if at all possible before battery failure.
-Ki Pro can sometimes manage to close the file before the battery stops providing sufficient power, but this is not always possible due to the nature of some batteries and the duration of some recordings.
-It is best to be mindful of remaining battery life.
-The use of batteries with metering or remaining power indications is highly recommended.
-For very long recordings, it is advisable to use the supplied AC power supply instead of battery power.
+Notes: To operate Ki Pro properly, batteries must produce no less than 12 volts and no more than 18 volts.
+Ki Pro consumes only approximately 30 watts of power, so many batteries can power Ki Pro for several hours at a time.
+In the event of sudden power loss, recordings in progress will not be written properly to the media.
+Therefore, note when the "Low Battery" warning appears and stop recording as soon as possible.
+If the battery stops providing sufficient power, Ki Pro may or may not have time to close the file, depending on the nature of the battery and the duration of the recording.
+To prevent power loss, use batteries with metering or remaining charge indicators and stop recording while sufficient power remains.
+For very long recordings, use the supplied AC power supply instead of battery power.